leas022/se702-architectural-spike/README.md

 ## Scenes

-- **Air Scene**: Simulates natural terrain interactions, with a focus on vegetation physics and user input responses.
+- **Air Scene**: Simulates a normal walking environment, with no restrictions on movement speed or acceleration.
-- **Water Scene**: Focuses on water simulation, including buoyancy and fluid dynamics.
+- **Water Scene**: Simulates a waterlogged environment, with disctinct visual and reduced movement speed.